 Camera housings, when used, must be fitted in the same location as cameras.
+Details concerning the size and weight of all camera housings may be found in the Appendix to these regulations.

-20.3 Location of camera equipment :
+20.3 Location and fitting of camera equipment :

-All cars must be equipped with five positions in which cameras or camera housings can be fitted.
+20.3.1 All cars must be equipped with five positions in which cameras or camera housings can be fitted.
 Referring to Drawing 6, all cars must carry a camera or camera housing in position 4, the position of the remaining camera or camera housing will be determined by the FIA after consultation with the relevant Competitor.